appsnipp/cheatsheets/android-jetpack-compose-cheatsheet.md

 ```

 ## 18. DropdownMenu
 **Description/Summary**: A menu that drops down for selecting from a list of options in forms.
-Often used with ExposedDropdownMenuBox for text field integration[32][33].
+Often used with ExposedDropdownMenuBox for text field integration.

 **Sample Kotlin Code**:
 ```kotlin